Swamiji Says Blog

 The Ashram was named “Ishwar Ashram” since Swamiji was also called Ishwar Swaroop (a manifestation of God).

-On 11th May, 1983, Amriteshwar Bhairava Temple (Incarnation of Lord Shiva) was formally inaugurated by the Swamiji at Ishber in the ashram premisis.
+On 11th May 1983, Amriteshwar Bhairava Temple (Incarnation of Lord Shiva) was formally inaugurated by the Swamiji at Ishber in the ashram premises.
 Swamiji used to perform the daily pooja at the temple every morning around 6 a.m. irrespective of the weather or the season.

-During his later life, and after the construction of the Amriteshwara Temple (photo above), Swamiji would conduct early morning puja there on his own.
-The doors would later be opened for devotees.
+During his later life, the doors would be opened for devotees.

 Visit Ishwar Ashram